billfitzgerald/infosec-primer/browser_prep.md

 ## <a name="h.browser-cookies"></a>D3 Verify That Cookies Are Allowed and Do Not Track Is Off

-During testing, we want to make sure that we accept all cookies and that we are not setting **Do Not Track**.
+During testing, we want to make sure that we accept all cookies and that we are not setting the "do not track" option, phrased here as **Request that sites not track you**.

-**Note**: During regular browsing, we recommend being more selective about the cookies we accept and setting Do Not Track.
-While many vendors do not respect Do Not Track, it offers a degree of protection.
+**Note**: During regular browsing, we recommend being more selective about the cookies we accept and setting the "do not track" option.
+While many vendors do not respect this option, it offers a degree of protection.

 However, to prepare our browser for testing, enter "about:preferences#privacy" as the URL.